homeymusic/mami.codi.R/README.md

-In contrast to Gabor, our model returns to the original spirit of Heisenberg’s principle, describing an uncertainty relation that involves a purely spatial component (wavelength) and a time-dependent component (frequency) in the context of a sample interval, $\Delta t$.
-This brings us closer to the original insights of Heisenberg by maintaining the trade-off between a purely spatial and a time-dependent conjugate pair.
+In contrast to Gabor, our model returns to the original spirit of Heisenberg’s principle, describing an uncertainty relation that involves a purely space component (wavelength) and a time-dependent component (frequency) in the context of a sample interval, $\Delta t$.
+This brings us closer to the original insights of Heisenberg by maintaining the trade-off between a purely space and a time-dependent conjugate pair.

-By combining spatial and temporal uncertainties in a way that aligns more closely with Heisenberg’s original intent, our model introduces wavelength as a spatial counterpart to frequency.
+By combining space and time uncertainties in a way that aligns more closely with Heisenberg’s original intent, our model introduces wavelength as a space counterpart to frequency.
 This provides a novel uncertainty framework for classical systems governed by wave behavior.

 The MaMi.CoDi model is quantized and uncertainty introduced when